ElektraInitiative/libelektra/src/plugins/fcrypt/README.md

 If the application crashes parts of the decrypted data may leak.

+## Known Issues

+If you encounter the following error at `kdb mount`:

+	The command kdb mount terminated unsuccessfully with the info:
+	Too many plugins!
+	The plugin sync can't be positioned to position precommit anymore.
+	Try to reduce the number of plugins!

+	Failed because precommit with 7 is larger than 6 Please report the issue at https://issues.libelektra.org/

+you might want to consider disabling the sync plugin by entering:

+	kdb set /sw/elektra/kdb/#0/current/plugins ""
+	kdb set system/sw/elektra/kdb/#0/current/plugins ""

+Please note that this is a workaround until a more sustainable solution is found.

 ## Dependencies

 This plugin uses parts of the `crypto` plugin.